Skip to main content Skip to footer content

 Fall 2019-Present: Bridges Summer Research Program for Community College Students, Professional and Career Development Facilitator, Purchase College, SUNY.

-Spring 2017-Present: Co-coordinator of Kingsborough’s Writing Across the Curriculum (WAC) Program.
+Spring 2017-Spring 2022: Co-coodinator of Kingsborough's Writing Across the Curriculum (WAC) Program.

 Fall 2019-Spring 2020: Chairperson, Faculty and Student Disciplinary Committee and Title IX sub-committee, Kingsborough Community College.